Shafaq19/news-event-detection/README.md

 * [NLTK](df1)  - leading platform for building Python programs to work with human language data.
 * [Standford NER reconizer](df1) - an awesome named entity reconizer
 * [Python Libararies](dill) Pandas, Numpy and what not!!!
+^ [OpenCalais.Api] for topic categorization

 ### Installation

 Newsstand requires NER package to run (git clone https://shafaqA15@bitbucket.org/shafaqA15/named-entity-recognizer.git) and run the java gateway
+All code is in the DatasetA/EventDetection folder
+#DatasetA/Myoutputs has all output files generated
+cluster.csv has tweets andd their assigned c;uster ids summary has headlines along with cluster id
+topics: contains topics

 ### Plugins